NPDeehan/Sorting-Hat-DMN-Example/README.md

 # DMN Sorting Hat
-This is an example of how DMN could have been used in the harry Potter universe to replace the sorting hat
+This is an example of how DMN could have been used in the Harry Potter universe to replace the Sorting Hat

 ## What You will Need
 * [Java JDK 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) so that you can run Camunda Platform Run